thunklife/markov-js/README.md

 `markov-text-gen` generates a random sentence based on a the source text provided.

-It provides a `build` function that gets passed the text to be ingested and the nGram size desired.
-The `build` function creates a Markov Chain based on source text and the nGram size passed, and returns a `run` funtion that is passed the number of times `run` should loop for before returning.
+It provides two ways to create random text by exposing a `build` function that gets passed the text to be ingested, the desired nGram size, and boolean flag to build `byChars`.
+The `build` function creates a Markov Chain based on source text and the nGram size passed, and returns a `run` function that is passed the number of times `run` should loop for before returning; the default for generating text via characters is `1000`, for words the default is `50.
 The return value is a randomly generated `string`.

 ## Example